Mehadi-Hasan-Santo/Mehadi-Hasan-Santo/README.md

 - 🎓 I'm Currently Pursuing Bachelors degree in **Computer Science & Engineering at University of Dhaka**

-- 🔭 I’m currently working on **High Quality TTS Syatem Development in Bangla**
+- 🔭 I’m currently working on **High Quality TTS System Development in Bangla**

 - 👯 I’m looking to collaborate on **AI related Training and ML related Project**